Puerto Escondido Travel Guide

 - Businesses can vary their hours without notice, construction or strikes can cause detours and some restaurants even change location each season.
 It’s always worth asking around before heading out.

 - Many businesses have no street numbers and are shown as s/n.
-This app has tried to accurately pinpoint location and provide landmarks for reference but it’s always worth carrying a business card from your hotel so you can easily return back should you become lost or disoriented.
+Carry a business card from your hotel so you can easily return back should you become lost or disoriented.